thegostep/flashtoken/README.md

 "Anyone can be arbitrarily rich, for an instant."
 Or
-"The biggest loans you could ever want.
+"Borrow all the money in the world.
 For free."

 ## Warning